downson-lang/downson/SPECIFICATION.md

 **Ambiguous Syntax**

-  * If the `n < p` where `p - n = 1` nesting rule is violated, then all subsequent headers and content should be **ignored** until detecting a header where `p = n` or `p > n`.
+  * If the `n > p` where `n - p = 1` nesting rule is violated, then all subsequent headers and content should be **ignored** until detecting a header with level less than or equal to `n`.
-  * If the heading is of invalid syntax, then all subsequent headers and content should be **ignored** until detecting a header where `p = n` or `p > n`.
+  * If the heading is `ill-formed`, then all subsequent headers and content should be **ignored** until detecting a header with level less than or equal to `n`.

 </details>

 ##### Key Alias

-By default the string that represents the new key is the heading text itself.
+By default, the string that represents the new key is the text of the heading itself.
 To override this setting, one can use a *key alias*.
 A *key alias* has the following syntax:

 ~~~~
 ## Heading Text [](alias "key-alias")
 ~~~~

-where the *link title* is the actual alias, and the string `alias` in the *link destination* is just a marker for parsing purposes.
+where the *link title* is the actual alias, and the character sequence `alias` in the *link destination* is just a marker for parsing purposes.

-The key is set to be the string between the dobule-quotes.
+The key is set to be the string between the double-quotes.

 <details>
 <summary>Annotation</summary>